Charge copper in unusual case (6)

 'case' anagrammed gives 'acse'.

-(Other definitions for accuse that I've seen before include "Indict, blame wrongdoing on", "Charge with, indict", "Blame, charge", "Charge with a crime", "Bring a charge", "Put on trial", "Lay blame for wrongdoing on named person", "Charge (someone) with an offence", "Impute fault to, indict" and "Point the finger at".)
+(Other definitions for accuse that I've seen before include "From what Zola wrote", "Indict, blame wrongdoing on", "Make charge against", "Charge with, lay blame on", "Charge with wrong-doing", "Blame, charge", "make charges", "Lay blame for wrongdoing on named person", "Charge (someone) with an offence" and "Impute fault to, indict".)